-Amendments will be submitted by GLC to all relevant authorities and all necessary approvals sought, as required.
+Amendments will be submitted by ACEN Australia to all relevant authorities and all necessary approvals sought, as required.

 When amendments are made the entire document will be updated.
 The revision number will be updated, and amendments recorded on a revisions sheet.
+The latest up to date version of the TMP will be available on the New England Solar website (www.newenglandsolar.com.au).

-3.23 Traffic Management Plan Review
+3.22 Traffic Management Plan Review